outdreamer/build-a-cure/docs/tasks/examples.md

 # apply structures to solve a problem (complete a task, fulfill an intent/requirement, apply a solution metric test)

+## apply structures to generate variables in a system

+    - identify changes that lead to development of a 'concept' in a system:

+	      - an object begins aggregating changes (like functions/attributes) in such a way that it develops unique interactions that differ from those calculated by a simplistic summing of the interactions of its components

+	      - example: a system may develop a concept like a 'layer'
+	        - structural definition of a layer: a set of components that separates other components & their interactions, inside a containing boundary
+	          - this definition differentiates it from a boundary, limit, line, or container structure
+	        - the definition also has dimensions beyond a simple line
+	        - the layer may aggregate functionality, such as:
+	          - being stacked or combined to create larger layers or structures on top of a layer
+	          - forming a base for interactions to develop on, if its a vertically stacked layer
+	          - acting as a filter, if there are openings in the layer
+	        - so the layer is not only measurably different from similar structures, it may also have significantly different functionality, earning it a unique term (meaning it has developed into a 'concept' in the local system)

+	      - the variable of 'structure' can describe the layer & generate it, but it doesnt capture the full definition of the 'layer' concept

+	      - other variables are necessary to fully describe the layer, such as:
+	        - adjacent structures (line, container, limit, boundary)
+	        - core function (stack, combine, bridge, support)
+	        - adjacent functionality (filter, separating interaction layers)
+	        - default structure (vertical layer related to stacking function)

+	      - because it stabilizes into a useful unique component, the layer concept begins to act like a vertex variable and/or an interface, since it starts becoming causative of changes due to its stability (rather than just being the output of changes to similar structures or iterated core functions or aggregated variance)

+	      - concepts in a system can be local interfaces that are useful to use as standards for comparison
+	        - standardize to the 'layer' structural interface
+	        - standardize to the 'local system structural concept' interface

+	    - so you can generate the sequence of a set of variables for a system by which change type structures are stable enough to act like concepts/interfaces for a given stage subset in the sequence of system development

+	      - system metadata: invalidating/triggering/development conditions

+    - you can also apply core structures to generate change types (multiply a number by the structural concept of 'opposite' to get the 'sign/direction' variable)

+	    - variable definition route:
+	      - isolatable, measurable change type

+	    - component generation: identify components of a system & generate possible change types that enable/optimize interactions between those components
+	      - core generation: identify core change types that can be combined to create other possible change types & generate other possible change types & filter
+	      - subset generation: identify subsets of a system's components that are sufficiently stable in functionality/attributes to interact with other subsets without invalidating the system
+	    - limit generation: identify limits of a system & generate possible change types that can develop within those limits & filter
+	      - reverse generation: generate required functionality in a system & derive possible variables that could produce it & filter
+	    - filter generation: identify & apply filters that determine variable development functions (like change combination, change metadata pattern, change coordination functions)
+	      - apply 'variable' definition filters: generate possible isolatable/measurable change types & filter
+	      - apply 'efficiency' definition filters: generate structures that would be efficient & check for components that could generate those structures
+	      - other example filters:
+	        - are there resources to sustain this change type
+	        - does this change type contradict a system rule
+	        - is there a reason/intent/usage for this change type that is not fulfilled elsewhere (by metrics like adjacence to justify creating the functionality)
+	          - is there a system-invalidating force requiring a new change type
+	          - is there another position that could use similar functionality to existing functionality that is inaccessible in that position
+	        - is this change type adjacently buildable with system resources
+	        - is this change type probable
+	        - would this change type trigger changes that invalidate the system or reach stability
+	        - how would this change type interact with other change types
+	        - does the environment system change enough to justify developing another or extra change types

+## apply structure to identify false information across user requests
+    - apply intent interface:
+      - check with intent store (site) if a request for an intent (request password) was just made by the user, to validate messages
+      - apply pattern interface:
+        - check if user access patterns (like 'navigate to site, then check email for site password reset') match that intent

+## apply structures to predict trend convergence

+    - trends

+      - micro internet markets
+      - micro/specific app favor markets
+      - violent power transitions
+      - competitor/competition bans/taxing
+      - currency/wi-fi competition & dictators as a source of stability
+      - anti-democratic activity as a specific case of anti-trust activity
+      - investment in job creation/antiquated tech subsidies
+      - customer product lock-in
+      - dependent product price-raising
+      - drug discovery automation
+      - all-service companies
+      - info derivation tools
+      - temporary/sequential info markets as a social mobility/equalizing tool
+      - delegation of high-cost/low-interest problems to AI
+      - ending resource inequalities (tech, energy, internet)
+      - hacking targets (democracies, big consumer markets like traders/gamers)
+      - labor trends of balance between priorities (organization/innovation/optimization/integration/cooperation/research)

+    - structures

+      - cascading errors
+        - AI is applied iteratively to tasks that people dont want to pay attention to bc they assume lack of relevant or changing variation, which may include monitoring AI errors or designing AI tests

+      - interacting trend trajectories
+        - price manipulation for investments in systemic price reduction (ending resource inequalities necessitating competition for moats)
+        - markets for info, decisions, risks, intelligence, potential, justice, laws, independence, problems/solutions, customization, organization
+        - competing prediction/computation tools: stats, system analysis, quantum tech, AI-optimized processing units
+        - AI as an error-correction tool for quantum tech
+        - checks & balances through competing evaluation tools:
+          - science experiment automation, automated testing tools, AI, quantum computing, system analysis, stats
+        - evaluation/info-derivation/prediction/computation tools as components of a system building understanding
+        - competing task runners: AI, robots, & gig workers
+        - contact-reduction & independence tools like 3d printing
+        - organization tools, encryption & dictator overthrow-planning/subversion, consensus-building, or dictator-manipulation
+        - organization of competition in a problem market, for important optimizations only
+        - market selection/optimization/automation

+## apply structure to components like technologies to find emergent trends

+    - tech, standardized to common terms
+      - movie: sensory info emotion triggers & info/abstract paths (stories)
+      - video game: decision visualization
+      - music: audio emotion triggers & info/pattern paths
+      - ai: prediction/generation
+      - ar: integrate visualizations with real sensory info
+      - screen: visualization interface
+      - video conferencing: visualization sharing
+      - text voting: decision aggregation
+      - drug: direct sensory info semotion trigger
+      - brain-scanning tech: visualize memories & thought processes

+    - multi-player video game voting: applying voting tech of viewers to influence video game tactics/resources/problems/outcomes/decisions
+      - generative query: switch input of decisions to another decision-producing tool (audience voting vs. player/algorithm decisions), for randomness/customization/reality integration intents
+    - user character customization: applying AI to generate characters of real people or characters from other games to play as other players in video game
+      - generative query: switch input of character personality/story with another source of that info, for customization/reality integration intents
+    - memory-generated vidoe game: apply ai & brain-scanning to generate a game based on memories
+      - generative query: change experience level or skills required (use memory as a tool or test memory functionality), for testing/customization/reality integration intents
+    - emotional/sensory alignment games: query for desired emotional path & map a game/video/audio/drug to produce or match that path
+      - generative query: change content-creation direction & other variables, from story => emotions to emotions => structure applied to emotion-triggering tools
+    - brain-development games: apply AI & brain-scanning to identify missing functionality in brains & generate game to develop that function
+      - generative query: use output of game (learning) as input assumption for learning intents using games as intent-fulfillment resource

 ## apply structures to solve problem by changing structures (like position) of interface objects, like functions & variables

     - add functionality (or associated attributes) with components with base/core functions included, components which can be connected with user-defined functions